 While you may know exactly what you want, you have to be practical and consider your needs and budget.
 Evaluating what makes the most sense when you combine these factors will help you make a smart, thoughtful decision.

 Although living in a mansion sounds appealing, there are numerous costs associated with the maintenance of such a property.
 It also requires a lot of time and effort.

-However, a family living in a studio apartment is not an ideal situation either.
+However, a family living in a studio apartment may not be an ideal situation, either.
 With this in mind, it is important to find the right balance.
 There are advantages and drawbacks to every type of housing.
-Knowing what they are can help you figure out what best meets your needs.
+Knowing what they are can help you figure out what meets your needs.

-When choosing a place to live, you must consider the commute and local amenities.
+When choosing a place to live, you should consider the commute and local amenities.
 Learn more about various housing options before going house or apartment hunting.